Women's World Cup: US soccer star Tobin Heath asked odd question ahead of France match

 Whether it’s on the pitch or at the podium, U.S. women’s soccer star Tobin Heath is on top of her game even when an odd question may have thrown her off.

-Heath and Lindsay Horan were talking to the media Wednesday when one French reporter asked their question.
+Heath and Sam Mewis were talking to the media Wednesday when one French reporter asked their question.

 US WOMEN'S SOCCER TAKES ON FRANCE IN WOMEN'S WORLD CUP QUARTERFINAL: HOW TO WATCH, KEY PLAYERS & MORE